-VolkerHighways registers sites with the Considerate Constructors Scheme (CCS).
-As such all projects (acting in the Principal Contractor role) over six weeks duration will be registered with CCS and abide by the CCS code of practice.
+VolkerHighways contracts may register with the Considerate Constructors Scheme (CCS).
+As such all projects (acting in the Principal Contractor role) registering with CCS will abide by the CCS code of practice.
 The CCS code assesses sites over the following categories:

-- Care about Appearance

 - Respect the Community

-- Protect the Environment
+- · Care for the Environment

-- Secure Everyone's Safety

 - Value their Workforce